hashchange/backbone.select/readme.md

 Backbone.Select.Many allows multiple models to be selected in a collection at the same time.

 Models in a Backbone.Select.Many collection must have the `Backbone.Select.Me` mixin applied to them.
+If you don't take care of that yourself, it [happens automatically][select.me-auto-applied] when models, or sets of raw model data, are added to a Select.Many collection.

-### Basic usage
+### Creating and closing a Select.Many collection

 To create a multi-select collection type, apply the mixin in the `initialize` method.
 Assuming your base type is `Backbone.Collection`, augment it with